Pasta with Genovese Sauce (Pasta alla Genovese)

 Cook the pasta, then toss the sauce with the pasta and serve.

-What kind of pasta works Best?
+What kind of pasta works with Genovese Sauce?

 For this hearty sauce, it is best to serve it with penne, ziti, and even rigatoni pasta.
 Simply because they hold “the sauce” better and will satisfy everyone’s appetite.
 It is pure comfort food.